About the Film

 Meet the Director

-Forrest Tuff is a Georgia native, entrepreneur, filmmaker, author and humanitarian.
+Forrest Tuff is a Georgia native, entrepreneur, filmmaker, author, and humanitarian.
 In 2004, he started One Vision Productions, an award-winning multimedia production agency.
-The company is a recipient of the Better Business Bureau's Torch Award and named one of Atlanta's "Best and Brightest Companies to Work For" by the National Association for Business Resources.
+The company is a recipient of the Better Business Bureau Torch Award for Marketplace Ethics and named one of Atlanta's "Best and Brightest Companies to Work For" by the National Association of Business Resources.

 Tuff became a partner with the United States Attorney's Office for the Northern District of Georgia in 2013.
 He volunteered his services by documenting various community events and programs.
 In 2015, he received the USAO's prestigious Community Outreach Award.
-When the opportunity presented itself to produce a documentary on reentry for the USAO, Tuff was elated to spear-head the project.
+When the opportunity presented itself to co-produce and direct this documentary, Tuff was elated to spearhead the project.